-Chocolate ice cream and milkshakes
+The best chocolate ice cream and milkshakes at Disney World

 It’s Florida.
 It’s hot.
 What better way to cool down than a scoop (or two…or three…) of chocolate ice cream.
 There are multiple places to get this at Walt Disney World, but I have my favorites!

 The first place you should try is Ghiradelli at Disney Springs.
 When it comes to chocolate and ice cream, no one does it better.
 There are multiple delicious sundaes to try, with a variety of ice creams and toppings, including their hot fudge sauce made from melted Ghiradelli chocolate.